 For claims about events which took place on or after 6 April 2014 it is good practice for a worker who thinks that they may have experienced unlawful discrimination, harassment or victimisation under equality law to seek relevant information from their employer before issuing a formal claim.

 ACAS has produced non-statutory guidance for employers and workers asking and answering questions after 6 April 2014.
-It is available at ACAS.

 That guidance makes it clear that your employer should treat any such questions seriously and promptly and not ignore them.
 Any such questions and answers can form part of the evidence in a case brought under the Equality Act 2010.